-Toowong Cemetery was officially opened in 1875 and was once Brisbane's main cemetery.
-Find out about burial options, memorial gardens and walls for ashes at this cemetery.
+Located on the slopes of Mt Coot-tha in Brisbane's inner western suburbs, Toowong Cemetery was officially opened in 1875 and was once Brisbane's main cemetery.
+Research your family history or enquiry about burial options, memorial gardens and walls for ashes at this historic cemetery.

 Brisbane City Council's cemeteries and crematoria honour residents who've made Brisbane the diverse and liveable city it is today.